Anderson Committee

 The Anderson Committee, formally, "Advisory Committee on Traffic Signs for Motorways", was a 1957 government committee formed to design signs for the new motorway network under development.
 A system was needed that could be easily read at high speed.
 The Committee published its final report, Traffic Signs for Motorways, in 1962.

-Committee and its members
+Committee

 The Committee's informal name came from its chairman, Sir Colin Anderson, chairman of the P&O.